 I am jobless and I was wondering how I can find a good headhunter?”

-Rather than simply relying on a headhunter, why not do some serious networking to also uncover great opportunities yourself?
-Here are 2 articles on how to do that:
+First off, rather than simply relying on a headhunter, why not do some serious networking to also uncover great opportunities yourself?

 In any event, to get the attention of that headhunter, or anyone else who could help you with your search, think about the marketing message you are presenting.
 You need to focus on answering the WIFFM question (What’s In It For Me?) for the reader/listener, and equip them to know why you would be an outstanding candidate.